CoderForGood/the-registry-of-intent/.github/ISSUE_TEMPLATE/interested.md

 ---
 name: Joining as Team Contributor Interest
 about: Let us know you're interested in working as part of a team.
-title: "[INTEREST] "
+title: "[INTERESTED] "
-labels: interest
+labels: interested
 assignees: 'duaneking'

 ---